thradams/build/readme.md

 #endif
 ```

-#How do I use?
+# How do I use?

 I don't use this build system for the cicle "do { build->debug } while(1)".
 For this
 task I use the IDE project.
 (Visual Studio for instance).
 It does not have the
 "compile only changed files" feature.

-I use it to run unit test and to compile for other platftorms, for instance I use
+I use this build run unit test and to compile for other platftorms, for instance I use
 WSL on windows to build the linux version using clang and gcc.
+It is also used the create
+the "deploy" or installer (this feature is not showed here)